-Herpes Simplex begins as a group of small red bumps that blisters.
-You may have noticed itching or discomfort before the rash appeared.
+Herpes Simplex begins as a group of small red bumps that blister.
+Often there is itching or discomfort before the bumps appear, known as the prodrome.
 The blisters begin to dry up after a few days and form yellow crusts.
-The crusts gradually fall off and leave slowly fading red areas.
+The crusts gradually fall off and leave slow fading red areas.
 The whole process takes about 10 – 14 days.
 No scars form.

 These mild symptoms are typical of recurring Herpes Simplex.
-The very first infection with the herpes virus usually happens in childhood.
-It may go unrecognized, but often it causes fever, general illness, and much local soreness.
+The very first infection with the Herpes virus usually happens in childhood.
+It may go unrecognized, but it often causes fever, general illness, and local soreness.
 Once you’ve had a Herpes Simplex infection, the virus becomes permanently established in your nerve tissue.
-Recurring herpes lesions result from activation of this virus.
+Recurring Herpes lesions result from re-activation of this virus.

-Fever and sun exposure are the most common factors triggering Herpes Simplex virus.
+Fever and sun exposure are the most common factors triggering the Herpes Simplex virus.
 That’s when cold sores or fever blisters break out.
-Often no triggering factor can be found; the virus becomes activated without any apparent reason.
+However, it is not uncommon for there to be no triggering factor; the virus can become activated without any apparent reason.
 Herpes Simplex is treated by Dr. Green for patients in the DC, Virginia, and Maryland regions.

 Is Herpes Simplex contagious?

 Like most other viruses, Herpes Simplex is contagious to people who have never had the infection before.
 Close contact such as kissing is necessary to transmit the infection.

 Genital Herpes is usually spread through sexual intercourse and is essentially a disease of adults.
 It’s also contagious when in the active stages.
 Recurring Herpes is not a re-infection, but activation of a virus present in a quiet form in nerve tissue.